iver56/audiomentations/README.md

 _To be added in v0.23.0_

-Shoebox Room simulator using `pyroomacoustics`.
-It simulates a shoebox room with parameters its size, the position of a source in the room, the position of a microphone in the room, and the average absorption coefficient.
-This is useful for artificially simulating reverberation.
+  A ShoeBox Room Simulator.
+Simulates a cuboid of parametrized size and average surface absorption coefficient.
+It also includes a source and microphones in parametrized locations.

+  Use it when you want a ton of synthetic room impulse responses of specific configurations characteristics or simply to quickly add reverb for augmentation purposes

 ## `Shift`